 The Andrews University Department of Music offers many opportunities to participate in a variety of instrumental experiences, including choirs, string ensembles, and the Wind Symphony, performing sacred music and secular music in classical concerts or light programs.
 Acceptance into all organizations is by audition.
-Performance Scholarships totalling $20,000 are available yearly to Wind Symphony members.
+Performance scholarships totaling $20,000 are available yearly to Wind Symphony members.

-Title: Assistant Professor of Music; Wind Symphony; Music Education Area Coordinator
+Title: Assistant Professor of Music; Conductor, Wind Symphony; Music Education Area Coordinator; Wind Area Coordinator

 Office Location: Hamel Hall 205